syrilster/JavaScript-and-related-tech/React JS/README.md

   * Multi Page Application - Multiple HTML pages and content is rendered on the server.
 ReactDOM.render() call per widget.

 ## How React JS and JSX works
-* JSX is an extension to java script which is enabled by React and it allows HTML like code in JS.
+* JSX is an extension to JavaScript which is enabled by React and it allows HTML like code to be included in JS files.
 * The HTML is converted to something else by Babel transpiler.
 Example:
     ```
     ReactDOM.render(<p> Hello World !!</p>, document.querySelector('#demoApp'));